Springfields Designer Outlet & Leisure: Outlet History

 In 2018, further investment was made with the addition of Adventure Land, a family park opened by Samia Ghadie.
-The venue is home to 10 attractions including the largest JCB Young Drivers Zone in the UK.
+The venue was home to 10 attractions including the largest JCB Young Drivers Zone in the UK..
+This area of Springfields closed in 2026.

 Planning permission has been fully consented for a 50,000 sq ft extension that will add approximately 15 new stores and restaurants.
 The developer reports this will create up to 350 new jobs for Spalding.

 Location and transport links

 Springfields is located in Spalding, at the junction of the A16 and A151.
 The nearest rail connection is Spalding railway station, around 20 minutes from Peterborough.
 Multiple bus links service the centre including the 37, 301, 505 and B3X.

 Events

 Springfields hosts events throughout the year, including an annual 'Fireworks & Music Spectacular' with a new theme each year, held around Bonfire Night.

 The Festival Gardens hosts an illuminated light trail, known as the Winter Wonderland Walk, throughout November and December.